Luce/ACLS Program in China Studies - ACLS

 Active

-With the encouragement and guidance of the Henry Luce Foundation, ACLS has conducted a series of strategic planning activities to reassess and reconfigure the Luce/ACLS Program in China Studies.
-After surveying and convening scholars at all ranks, higher education leaders, journalists, librarians, curators, and other readers of research and writing on China, we have re-imagined our program to meet the needs of China studies in the 21st century.
+With the encouragement and guidance of the Henry Luce Foundation, ACLS conducted a series of strategic planning activities to reassess and reconfigure the Luce/ACLS Program in China Studies.
+After surveying and convening scholars at all ranks, higher education leaders, journalists, librarians, curators, and other readers of research and writing on China, we re-imagined our program to meet the needs of China studies in the 21st century.

 Program Goals